paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-032-marine-sanctuaries.md

 (2) to promote public use and understanding of a sanctuary resource.

-**(b) Public notice required** The Secretary shall provide appropriate public notice before identifying any category of activity subject to a special use permit under subsection (a) of this section.
+**(b) Public notice required** The Secretary shall provide appropriate public notice before identifying any category of activity subject to a special use permit under subsection (a).

 **(c) Permit terms** A permit issued under this section—